yaxter/wifidroid/README.md

 ## wifidroid
-is a module created for Wi-Fi management in Android with Python, wifidroid has methods to connect to Wi-Fi networks with WPA / WPA2, WEP and public networks, it also has methods to scan Wi-Fi networks,
+Is a module created for Wi-Fi management in Android with Python, wifidroid has methods to connect to Wi-Fi networks with WPA / WPA2, WEP and public networks, it also has methods to scan Wi-Fi networks,